apache/spark/docs/java-programming-guide.md

 ## Storage Levels

 RDD [storage level](scala-programming-guide.html#rdd-persistence) constants, such as `MEMORY_AND_DISK`, are declared in the [spark.api.java.StorageLevels](api/core/index.html#spark.api.java.StorageLevels) class.
+To define your own storage level, you can use StorageLevels.create(...).

 # Other Features